coleifer/huey/docs/api.rst

             rg.get(blocking=True)

             # [0, 2, 6, 12, 20, 30, 42, 56, 72, 90]

+    .. py:method:: unregister()

+        :returns: boolean indicating whether the task was found and removed from the registry.

+        Remove this task from Huey's internal task registry.
+After unregistering, the consumer will no longer be able to deserialize or execute instances of this task.
+If the task is a periodic task, it will also be removed from the periodic task schedule.

+        This is primarily useful when working with dynamically-created periodic tasks that need to be removed at runtime.

 .. py:class:: Task(args=None, kwargs=None, id=None, eta=None, retries=None, retry_delay=None, expires=None, timeout=None, on_complete=None, on_error=None)